 Pianist and composer, grew up playing classical music at Settlement.
 She spent the ‘70’s and ‘80’s performing with jazz luminaries Kenny Burrell, Little Jimmy Scott, Benny Golson and David "Fathead" Newman.

 Composer and pianist, who, when he first heard his teacher Irma Wolpe at Settlement play, spontaneously decided to become a pianist.
-He later championed music by Stephan Wolpe, John Cage, Morton Feldman and Earl Brown.
+He later championed music by Stephan Wolpe, John Cage, Morton Feldman and Earle Brown.

 Founder of American Theater Arts for Youth which brings professional theater to school and was a voice and piano student at Settlement.